ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 ```

 This example enables the `feeManagerConfig` at the first block with timestamp >= `1668950000`, enables `txAllowListConfig` at the first block with timestamp >= `1668960000`, and disables `feeManagerConfig` at the first block with timestamp >= `1668970000`.

+When the precompile is disabled, its storage will be wiped so it is necessary to re-apply the desired configuration.

 ## Chain Configs